Feature aware covariance estimation, with application to mixtures of chemical exposures: Data Description and Modeling

-Prior distributions on the factor loadings matrix typically favor shrinkage towards zero, often such that the prior mean of the loadings matrix is the zero matrix.
-By the factor decomposition of the covariance matrix (Equation \ref{latentfactcov}), a zero-factor loadings matrix corresponds to a diagonal marginal prior covariance matrix.
-In this way, priors on the factor loadings that shrink elements towards zero tend to shrink the induced population covariance towards a diagonal structure.
+Prior distributions on the factor loading matrix typically favor shrinkage towards zero, often such that the prior mean of the loadings matrix is the zero matrix.
+By the factor decomposition of the covariance matrix (Equation \ref{latentfactcov}), a zero-factor loading matrix corresponds to a diagonal prior predictive covariance matrix.
+In this way, priors on the factor loading that shrink elements towards zero tend to shrink the induced population covariance towards a diagonal structure.
 Such priors can shrink away interesting structures in high-dimensional covariance matrices.

-We seek to improve performance by shrinking towards a more flexible structure informed by auxiliary information on the covariance structure provided by meta covariates.
-To this end, we propose the covariance meta regression (CMR) prior that the row $j\in\{1,\dots,p\}$ of the factor loading matrix, corresponding to variable $j$, is a $r$-dimensional regression on the corresponding meta covariates.
+We seek to improve covariance estimation accuracy by shrinking towards a more flexible structure informed by auxiliary information provided via \red{outcome features.} To this end, we propose the \textit{feature aware covariance estimation} (FACE) prior, defined such that row $j\in\{1,\dots,p\}$ of the factor loading matrix, corresponding to outcome variable $j$, is a $r$-dimensional regression on the corresponding \red{outcome features}.
 That is, for variable $j$,

-where $\xbf_j$ is a $q$-dimensional vector of meta covariates (indexed by variables instead of samples), $\Gammabf\in\reals^{q\times r}$ is a regression coefficient matrix, and $\Tbf \in\mathcal{S}_r^+$ is a $r$-dimensional covariance matrix.
-Equivalently, the CMR prior may be expressed in matrix form,
+where $\xbf_j$ is a $q$-dimensional vector of meta covariates (indexed by variables instead of samples), $\Gammabf\in\reals^{q\times r}$ is a regression coefficient matrix, \red{$d_j$ represents the idiosyncratic variance for variable $j$ (Equation \ref{eqn:factormodel}),} and $\Tbf \in\mathcal{S}_r^+$ is a $r$-dimensional covariance matrix \red{representing the covariance among the $r$ factors}.
+Equivalently, the FACE prior may be expressed in matrix form,

+where $\;\kron\;$ denotes a Kronecker product, and $\Xbf$ is a $(p\times q)$-dimensional \red{outcome feature} matrix for all $p$ response variables. \red{Here, again, $\mathbf{\Gamma}$ is the outcome feature regression coefficient such that the prior predictive estimator of the factor loading matrix is $\mathbf{X}\mathbf{\Gamma}$.
+This coefficient in turn determines the prior predictive covariance matrix. }

+\red{Marginalizing out the factor loading matrix $\Lambdabf$ from the factor model, Equation \ref{eqn:factormodel}, results in an implied regression of each response $y_i,\;i\in\{1,\dots,n\}$ on a constant covariate $\Xbf$ with non-normal errors and regression coefficients unique to each sample unit.
+Specifically, marginal with respect to $\Lambdabf$, the factor model can be expressed as the following,